-One primary objective in project management is to create happy stakeholders.
+One primary objective in project management is to create satisfied stakeholders.
 Whether it’s helping users do their jobs more efficiently or enabling the leadership team to increase the organization’s revenue levels, meeting and exceeding stakeholders’ expectations is a big part of the job.
 But project teams that leave it at that may end up missing opportunities for improvement.

 Savvy Project Teams are keenly aware how important it is to maximize their relationships with satisfied stakeholders.
 They understand the power a happy end user or project sponsor can have over other customers, and they also know these same people are often instrumental in helping to identify which of the project office’s strategies are most effective and why.